 Read next: Flight Review – Fiji Airways A350 Economy Review (Coming soon!)

 Turkish Airlines: is 2020 the year they fly to Australia?

-There has been talk for years that Turkish Airlines wants to launch flights to Australia, yet nothing has manifested yet.
-With the move to Istanbul New Airport complete and having now received their first bath of Boeing 787-9 Dreamliners, could 2020 be the year that the Istanbul-based carrier begins flights to Australia?
+There have been talks for years that Turkish Airlines wants to launch flights to Australia, yet nothing has manifested yet.
+With the move to Istanbul New Airport complete and have now received their first batch of Boeing 787-9 Dreamliners, could 2020 be the year that the Istanbul-based carrier begins flights to Australia?